NBPub/RecipeBook/README.md

 ## Build Locally

+*Instructions may not be comprehensive.
+Docker deployment is recommended.*

 If you want to run RecipeBook without Docker, a python virtual environment is recommended.
 See [Flask Installation](https://flask.palletsprojects.com/en/2.0.x/installation/) for more details (and appropriate code for Windows).
 [Python 3.7](https://wiki.python.org/moin/BeginnersGuide/Download) or newer is recommended.

 1. [Download](https://github.com/NBPub/RecipeBook/archive/refs/heads/main.zip) the code in the repository.
 Click the green code button at the top of the page for options.